What is RFID?

 How does SXSW not use RFID?

 When SXSW scans your badge at the entrance of a SXSW event, SXSW does not share that RFID information with third-parties for their marketing purposes.
-No third-parties may use the RFID information for authentication purposes or to register attendance.
+No third-parties have access to or may use the RFID information collected by SXSW for authentication purposes or to register attendance.
 SXSW does not track RFID tags after SXSW has ended.

 Maintaining RFID Effectiveness